 - A mandatory 2-year period of driver’s license suspension

 With these and other consequences hanging over your head, being proactive is the best approach.
-Contact the attorneys at Breslow Law Offices to begin devising your most effective defense.
+Contact a criminal defense lawyer at Breslow Law Offices to begin devising your most effective defense.